philpagel/ET54.py/tools/fwupdater/README.md

 # ET54xx firmware updater

 East Tester will provide firmware images if begged persistently.
 The procedure recommend by them is pretty awkward and involves running a Windows-only terminal emulator software of unknown origin.
-So I wrote this little programm to conduct firmware updates with less trouble (and also on LINUX).
+So I wrote this little programm to conduct firmware updates with less trouble (and not only on Windows).

 You can also use this tool to flash original East-Tester Firmware to *Mustool* branded devices.